WormBase/website-public/README.md

 First, build the static assets:

     cd client/
-    npm run build
+    npm install  # install dependencies, only necessary if (devD/d)ependencies in package.json have changed npm run build

 - **Note**: static assets **need to be re-build** whenever a JS, CSS, or image file is modified